LIVESTOCK HEALTH (PARASITES) – WELL DETAILED

 Life Cycle of Tapeworm

-• Adult tapeworms live in man’s intestines where it lays eggs.
+• Adult tapeworms live in a man’s intestines, where they lay eggs.

 • Eggs are passed out with faeces,

-• Then they develop an outer covering known as onchosphere.
+• Then they develop an outer covering known as an onchosphere.

-• The eggs are swallowed by intermediate host.
+• The eggs are swallowed by the intermediate host.

-• When the animal is killed and meat is eaten raw or in an inadequately cooked form, man gets infected by the bladder-worm.
+• When the animal is killed and the meat is eaten raw or in an inadequately cooked form, humans get infected with the bladderworm.

-• In man, the bladder-worm evaginates and attaches itself onto the intestinal wall where it develops into an adult.
+• In man, the bladderworm evaginates and attaches itself to the intestinal wall, where it develops into an adult.

 Control of Tapeworms